 Try Matchmaking Again

-If the Valorant servers aren’t down and the game isn’t experiencing any other issues, it’s possible that your internet connection is causing the error to appear.
+If the Valorant servers aren’t down and the game isn’t experiencing any other issues, it’s possible that a blip in your internet connection is causing the error to appear.

 Check Your Internet Connection

 You can do this step in conjunction with trying to matchmake again if you’ve received the error message.
-You can check your Internet and Network connections by looking for the network icon in the bottom right of your Windows Task Bar.
+Check your Internet and Network connections by looking for the network icon in the bottom right of your Windows Task Bar.

 - Wireless Connection: You’ll see arcing bars if you’re connected.
 Three means you have a strong signal, two a decent signal, and one a fairly weak signal.

 - Wired Connection: You’ll see a computer monitor with a wire going up on the left side.

 - Disconnected: You’ll see a Globe symbol with lines on it.